telerik/teststudio-docs/docs/automated-tests/troubleshooting/element-not-found.md

 title: How to Troubleshoot Element Not Found
 page_title: How to Troubleshoot Element Not Found?
 description: "Test Studio - debug element not found error.
 How to understand what causes the test to fail.
 What options I have to debug or troubleshoot the element not found failing test.
 My test fails with Element not found exception.
 My test fails to locate an element on page."
-position: 0
+position: 1
 ---
 # Troubleshoot 'Element Not Found' Error

-A common failure in Test Studio tests is that a particular element is not found by Test Studio, even though it is present on the live page.
+A common failure when executing Test Studio tests is that a particular element is not found on the page during the test run.

-This example will guide you through the troubleshooting workflow for this type of a failure.
+In some cases the element is visibly available on the page, but is still reported as not found by Test Studio.
+This tutorial  will guide you through the troubleshooting workflow for this type of a failure and what can be causing it.

 ## Record the Test Scenario